aloetesting/aloe/README.md

 Invocation
 ----------

 Pass the `--with-gherkin` argument to `nosetests` to run your BDD tests.
-You may also pass the `--no-ignore-python` argument to run other nose discovered tests as well.

-The `aloe` command line tool is a wrapper for the `nose` runner, configured to only run Gherkin tests.
+The `aloe` command line tool is a deprecated wrapper for the `nose` runner, configured to only run Gherkin tests.
 As such, the invocation is the same as `nose`, but the following parameters are added:

 * `-n N[,N...]` - only run the specified scenarios (by number, 1-based) in each feature.
 Makes sense when only specifying one feature to run, for example